fcamilleri22/dots/README.md

 6. **Each development environment shall be treated like cattle, not like a pet.
 They must be destructible at any time, for any reason, intentional or otherwise.** Any configuration change to my development environment I deem worthwhile shall be committed and backed up in this repository.
 I should be able to get a new development environment ready to work again, fully functional and configured should something happen to the machine I'm working on with zero heartbreak.
 This is possible because all my useful work should be committed, all of my secrets/keys are backed up in a system featuring multi-factor authentication, all the configured options of my operating system are committed, and the deployment of all of this should be automated.

+**Any additions and changes to this setup process will be motivated by these goals.**

 ## Alright, Frank, I read your silly design manifesto, and I want to code with your setup.
 How?

 1. Do a fresh install of the **Manjaro i3 Community Edition**.